nicewook/gopt/README.md

 ## Commands on gpt shell mode
 - `help` - Displays command usage.
-- `history` - Displays the conversation history which reserved at the moment
+- `context` - Displays the conversation context which reserved at the moment
 - `config` - Displays configuration information.
 - `exit` or `q` - Exits the app.